bcgov/biohubbc/README.md

 ## Delete All Containers

-Will stop and delete the biohub docker containers.
+Will stop and delete the sims docker containers.
 This is useful when you want to clear out all database content, returning it to its initial default state.
 After you've run `make clean`, running `make web` will launch new containers, with a fresh instance of the database.